 - GDPR: Profiling - an overview of the concepts of Profiling and Automated Decision-Making under the regulation.

 - GDPR: Consent - a look at how consent works under the Regulation and what it means in practice.

-Produced in conjunction with Bristows, the Guides will be updated as further guidance is released by the ICO and as industry best practice emerges.
+Produced in conjunction with Bristows, the Guides will be updated as industry best practice emerges.
 All four Guides, plus further GDPR resources are available to download via the documents tab above.

 ISBA/IPA GDPR clauses for contracts

 ISBA and the IPA have worked together to create suggested GDPR clauses to be used as a variation addendum to client/agency contracts.
 The suggested clauses represent the minimum requirements in the creation of a Data Processing Agreement (DPA) as required by GDPR.
 There must be an agreement between the parties and it must contain certain contractual obligations imposed on the data processor.
 A DPA can be created either as a separate agreement or can be included within an existing client/agency agreement.